 Low blood pressure is not always a sign of an underlying condition or serious health problem.
 Many people can manage hypotension episodes with simple lifestyle tweaks.
 But ongoing hypotension poses some risks, including:

-Falls and injuries: Low blood pressure can cause you to feel dizzy or lightheaded, increasing your risk of falls and injuries.
-Older adults have an increased risk of fractures, such as a broken hip, which can have a significant effect on their quality of life.
+Falls and injuries: Low blood pressure can cause dizziness or lightheadedness, increasing the risk of falls and injuries.
+Older adults are at an increased risk of fractures, such as a broken hip, which can significantly affect their quality of life.

 Cognitive impairment: Inadequate blood flow to the brain may contribute to difficulties in concentration, memory problems, and an increased risk of dementia.